 Unfortunately, for many clinicians, this lofty and worthwhile concept often becomes derailed early on in practice because one’s first experiences with evidence are:

-- Sheer boredom: most of us have sat through seemingly endless epidemiology lectures on critical appraisal and pondered, “Is this what conscience sedation feels like?”
+- Sheer boredom: most of us have sat through seemingly endless epidemiology lectures on critical appraisal and pondered, “Is this what conscious sedation feels like?”

 - Sheer confusion: that complex undergraduate statistic course you barely passed that bore little resemblance to anything remotely practical